Satirist Takes Berlin Holocaust Memorial Selfie-Takers To Task

 At first glance, the snapshots featured on yolocaust.de look like any other ordinary selfies.
 People are smiling, dancing, juggling or striking a yoga pose.
 But if you move the mouse over an image, the background switches to black-and-white stills showing scenes of Nazi concentration camps.
 Suddenly, the pictures become profoundly disturbing.
 People are pictured dancing on corpses or juggling in mass graves.

-The photo-montage series is Berlin-based Israeli satirist Shahak Shapira's response to visitors snapping what he sees as frivolous selfies at Berlin's Memorial to the Murdered Jews of Europe, Germany's national Holocaust memorial site.
+The photo montage series is Berlin-based Israeli satirist Shahak Shapira's response to visitors snapping what he sees as frivolous selfies at Berlin's Memorial to the Murdered Jews of Europe, Germany's national Holocaust memorial site.
 His project has sparked a debate over where to draw the line in an age in which most experiences are filtered through the lens of a smartphone and shared online.
 The name of his website — "Yolocaust" — is yet another provocation, with its reference to the acronym "you only live once."

 Shapira, 28, was born in Israel and emigrated to Germany at 14.
 His maternal grandfather narrowly escaped the gas chambers when Polish Christians hid him from the Nazis.
 His paternal grandfather, Amitzur Shapira, was one of 11 Israeli athletes murdered by the Palestinian terrorist group Black September at the Munich Olympic Games in 1972.